lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

 4. Your Team Data Folder - Scroll to your team folder at the bottom of the page.
 Open the data_ui folder and open your team data ui in Excel.
   a.
 Click on Control tab.
   b.
-Click on the cell next to the word "Station" and click on your station number.
+Click on the cell next to the word "Station" and click on your station number **[ ]**.
 If you have any issues with permissions, Team PSD can help you.
   c.
 Click "Get Clinic List" and it will pull in clinics for your facility.

 5. Go to the ClinicSelection tab.
 Use columns C-H to select the clinics that make up your team.